silverstripe-australia/versionator/README.md

   that will provide _fixed_ versions to be bound to
 * **--check-git=true** Whether to check git repositories for differences between master and the latest tagged version of modules
+* **--readme[=/output/path/for/files]** - Output a list of readmes for modules.
+  If output path not specified, output is to versionator/workspace/readme

 ## Installing